Can Mindfulness Treat Sexual Dysfunction?By Jill Suttie | January 30, 2013 | 0 comments

 To help make sure that mindfulness and not other factors were what caused this effect, Brotto conducted another study in which 22 women with a history of child sexual abuse and self-reported sexual dysfunction were assigned to either CBT or mindfulness group therapy.
-The women were then compared on many of the same sexual function measures as in the first experiment, as well as on measures of agreement between their subjective sexual arousal and their physiological sexual response to explicit material.
+The women were then compared on many of the same sexual function measures as in the first experiment, as well as on agreement between their subjective arousal and their physiological response to explicit material.

 Although both groups experienced reductions in sexual distress, only the mindfulness group also experienced greater agreement between subjective and physiological responses, suggesting that women using mindfulness techniques were better able to tune into their body’s response and experience it as pleasurable.
 For Brotto, these results were huge.